erred/uva-rp1/notes/15-report-v4.md

 A network can scale both its individual nodes and the number of nodes.
 Scaling an individual node is not as straightforward as it may first appear.
-The first problem comes from the cache, which in NFD is in-memory, combined with the fact that there is simple way to dump and restore cache contents.
+The first problem comes from the cache, which in NFD is in-memory, combined with the fact that there is a simple way to dump and restore cache contents.
 Another problem is the fact that the NDN forwarding model is stateful, so it becomes even more challenging if the scaling is not to disrupt any client connections.